AbiruEkanayaka/MemFlux/docs/sql/select.md

 ```

 ### `LIMIT` and `OFFSET` Clauses
-Constrains the number of rows returned.
+Constrains the number of rows returned, typically for pagination.
 - `LIMIT count`: Returns a maximum of `count` rows.
 - `OFFSET start`: Skips the first `start` rows before beginning to return rows.